Braided hair inspiration for everyone in the bridal party.

 29. Bubble Braid

 This braid layers on top of itself to create small ringlets that remind us of bubbles.
-This style serves as the perfect base for veil or shines all on its own.
+This style serves as the perfect base for a veil or shines all on its own.

 30. Braided Part Change